Christo, the Bulgarian Artist, Famous for Wrapped and Monumental Outdoor Projects, Dies At 84

 Christo Vladimirov Javacheff, best known as Christo, has passed away at 84 years old of natural causes, in his house, in New York City.
 The Bulgarian artist, best known for wrapping The Pont Neuf in Paris and the Reichstag in Berlin, has created along the years, with his late wife Jeanne-Claude, large-scale architectural interventions in urban and rural environments.

-Generating monumental environmental works of art, Christo’s work, in collaboration with his late wife Jeanne-Claude transcended the set boundaries of art.
-Their projects, often decades in the making included Wrapped Coast in Australia, Valley Curtain in Colorado, Surrounded Islands in Miami, The Pont Neuf Wrapped in Paris, The Umbrellas in Japan and California, Wrapped Reichstag in Berlin, The Floating Piers at Italy's Lake Iseo, and The London Mastaba on London's Serpentine Lake.
+Generating monumental environmental projects, Christo’s work, in collaboration with his late wife Jeanne-Claude transcended the set boundaries of art.
+Their interventions, often decades in the making included Wrapped Coast in Australia, Valley Curtain in Colorado, Surrounded Islands in Miami, The Pont Neuf Wrapped in Paris, The Umbrellas in Japan and California, Wrapped Reichstag in Berlin, The Floating Piers at Italy's Lake Iseo, and The London Mastaba on London's Serpentine Lake.

 Born in 1935 in Bulgaria, Christo studied at the Fine Arts Academy in Sofia.
 Fleeing his native country in 1957 and then Eastern Europe, he moved to Paris in 1958 where he met his wife and life partner Jeanne-Claude Denat de Guillebon, while he was painting a portrait of her mother.
 Though he spoke almost no English, the artist moved to New York in 1964 where he spent 56 years.
 At his side throughout his life and career, Jeanne-Claude passed away in 2009.